YumaYX/rubydemodoc/input/heredoc/plain_text.md

-This Ruby code snippet demonstrates the use of a heredoc to define a string.
-The heredoc allows for multi-line string literals, and the `EOL` marker indicates the end of the string definition.
-The resulting string contains the word "string" followed by a newline character.
+This Ruby code snippet demonstrates the use of the `<<~` operator to create a heredoc string, which allows you to define multiline strings easily, including newline characters.